 Why must steam turbines be warmed up gradually?

-What should you lost vacuum while operating a
+What should you lost vacuum while operating a condensing turbine plant?

 What are the main causes of turbine vibration?

 Cracked or excessively worn parts.

 What is the purpose of a turning gear?